Pavlo Chornomaz: Ukraine

 In 2016, he returned to the Ukrainian second-tier league and signed with Ternopil.
 After the relegation of Ternopil, he played in the Ukrainian Amateur Football League with Dnister Zalishchyky in 2017.
 For the 2018 season, he played with FSK Crystal Chortkiv.

 Canada

 In 2019, he played abroad in the Canadian Soccer League with FC Vorkuta.
 In his debut season with Vorkuta, he assisted in securing the league's first division title.
-The following season, he featured in the CSL Championship final against Scarborough SC and scored a goal in securing the championship.
+The following season, he featured in the CSL Championship final against Scarborough SC and scored a goal to secure the championship.

 In the 2021 season, he assisted in securing Vorkuta's third regular-season title.
 In the opening round of the ProSound Cup tournament, he contributed a goal against the Serbian White Eagles, which advanced Vorkuta to the finals.
 He helped Vorkuta win the ProSound Cup against Scarborough in a penalty shootout.
 After four seasons with Vorkuta, he departed from the club and signed with the expansion side Dynamo Toronto FC for the 2023 season.